-Vitamins cannot be produced at all or only insufficiently in our body.
-For this reason, the chemical compounds must be regularly supplied from the outside, e.g. through food.
-Vitamin D is a very special vitamin, because it is produced by the body's own synthesis, with the help of sunlight, in the skin.
-In the process, cholesterol is converted into provitamin D. Vitamin D supports the normal functions of the immune system on a large scale, for example by strengthening the T-cells mentioned above.
-A deficiency of vitamin D weakens the immune defense.
-Especially in the dark season, you should go out in the sun 3 to 4 times a week for about 30 minutes .
-If this is too time-consuming for you, you can also supply your body with vitamin D in the form of high-quality supplements.
+Vitamins cannot be produced in our body at all or only insufficiently.
+For this reason, the chemical compounds must be supplied regularly from the outside, for example through food.
+Vitamin D is a very special vitamin because it is produced in the skin by the body's own synthesis with the help of sunlight.
+Cholesterol is converted into provitamin D. Vitamin D supports the normal functions of the immune system on a large scale, for example by strengthening the T-cells mentioned above.
+A lack of vitamin D weakens the immune system.
+Especially in the dark season, you should go into the sun 3 to 4 times a week for about 30 minutes .
+If this is too time-consuming for you, you can also supply the body with vitamin D in the form of high-quality supplements.

 - reduce caffeine

-- Avoid smartphone and laptop lights before going to bed.
+- Avoid the light from your smartphone and laptop before you go to bed

 Tips for a strong immune system:

-- Foods with bitter substances such as arugula, chicory,
+- Foods with bitter substances such as rocket, chicory,

-- Drink enough water - 30 ml of fluid per kilogram
+- Drink enough water - 30 ml of liquid per kilogram

 - Avoid fast food

 - Rice, bread, pasta in the whole grain variety